Sleep Laboratory

 Team

-Our dedicated team of healthcare professionals (doctors, repiratory therapists, nurse and administrative agent) has specific expertise in sleep disorders in children.
+Our dedicated team of healthcare professionals from sleep and respiratory medicine (doctors, respiratory therapists, nurses and administrative agents) has specific expertise in respiratory troubles related to sleep in children.

 Alice Pilot-Handfield